 For the avoidance of doubt, a person is excluded from this definition of U.S. Person only if they are outside both the definition of "U.S. person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7;

+'1933 Act'

-'1933 Act' the United States Securities Act of 1933 (as may be amended or re-enacted); '1940 Act' the United States Investment Company Act of 1940 (as may be amended or re-enacted); and value added tax.
+the United States Securities Act of 1933 (as may be amended or re-enacted); and value added tax.

 'VAT'